 Part 1: Completing and Submitting the DASS Survey

-The 2019 submission window for Part 1 has closed.
+The 2020 submission window for Part 1 is now closed.

 Part 1 of the DASS application process is an online survey.
-To complete the survey, please follow the steps below when the submission window reopens for 2020 Dashboard.
+To complete the survey, please follow the steps below:.

 - Complete all fields before submitting the survey (see Important Note)